At a Glance

 Cost per unit

-While no prerequisite courses must be completed, courses in English and linguistics are recommended.
+While no prerequisite courses must be completed for the TEFL certification, courses in English and linguistics are recommended.
 Before graduating, however, you will need to have completed the equivalent of six semester units of college-level foreign language with a grade of B or better.
 This requirement may be satisfied by language courses taken within 10 years prior to beginning your program at APU.

 Admission Requirements – Domestic Applicants